CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 !!! quote "3.1 Session Security, Authentication and RPC Authorization"
     The session between the client and server MUST be encrypted using TLS - and a target or client MUST NOT fall back to unencrypted sessions.

 NX-OS only supports TLS connection on gRPC, mTLS is supported since 10.1(1).
-There are two certiciates used here:
+There are two certificates required in this process:

 - Server certificate: Used to encrypt the gRPC connection between the client and the device (in this case, the gNMI server or target)
 - Client certificate: Used to authenticate a gRPC connection

 To create any type of certificate, a certificate authority (CA) is required.
 If you don't have one (or you are looking for something free), follow the steps in this excellent guide by Jamie Nguyen: [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html)

-An acurate time is important when dealing with TLS certificates.
+Accurate time is important when dealing with TLS certificates.
 It is recommended to setup NTP in the client and servers/devices.
-If you see errors related to certificate not valid yet or expired it is probably that the device or the client don't have a correct time set.
+If you see errors related to certificate not valid yet or expired, it is probably due to the client or server having the incorrect time set.

 For simplicity, this tutorial uses root but other users with less priviledges can be used.